Ramona and Her Mother: Plot summary

 Tempers flare again when Beezus refuses to let Dorothy cut Beezus' hair.
 Dorothy normally cuts her daughters' hair, but Beezus reveals that she has saved her allowance to get her hair cut at a local hairdressing academy.
 The battle of wills between Beezus and Dorothy makes Ramona happy, since she is still envious of their relationship.
 When the appointment goes wrong and Ramona ends up with a cute pixie haircut and Beezus gets a bad perm and ends up with "forty-year-old" hair, Ramona suddenly feels bad for Beezus and decides it is nicer when everyone in the family is happy.

 Matters become complicated once more when Dorothy buys Ramona a new pair of pajamas, the first time Ramona has not received Beezus' hand-me-downs.
 Ramona loves her new pajamas so much that she wears them to school underneath her clothes.
 She finally admits this fact to her teacher, Mrs. Rudge, who promises Ramona that she will not reveal Ramona's secret to anybody.
 When Ramona overhears Dorothy's end of a phone conversation with Mrs. Rudge that night, however, she mistakenly assumes that Mrs. Rudge has betrayed her confidence.
 She becomes angry, argues with her parents, and decides to run away from home.
 Dorothy, to Ramona's shock, offers to help her pack a suitcase.
-Dorothy purposefully packs the suitcase so that it is too heavy for Ramona to carry, which turns out to be a ploy to get Ramona to stay.
+However, Dorothy purposefully packs the suitcase so that it is too heavy for Ramona to carry, which turns out to be a ploy to get Ramona to stay.
 When Ramona realizes that she had been tricked, Dorothy says the words that Ramona had longed to hear since the day of the brunch and Willa Jean's tissue incident: "I couldn't get along without my Ramona."

 Critical reaction

-Reviewers appreciate Cleary's keen understanding of childhood.
-Kirkus writes "Cleary's pipeline to childhood as faithful as ever...
+Ramona and Her Mother was well received.
+Reviewers appreciated Cleary's keen understanding of childhood.
+Kirkus writes that "Cleary's pipeline to childhood as faithful as ever...
 Ramona's friends will be gratified to see her coming along, and even her lapses remain endearing."
 Alexandra Gomez of the New York Public Library, speaking of the Spanish translation of the book, says Ramona, "in her own inimitable and highly entertaining way, tries to understand the world around her and overcome the difficult situations in her life...
 In any language, children will relate to this winning heroine."
 Finally, another reviewer praises the author's humor and sensitivity.
 "In this amusing and heartwarming Ramona… Beverly Cleary continues her story of Ramona, the little girl who is always full of surprises.
 Growing up… can be difficult.
 Beverly Cleary addresses this issue with humor and sensitivity, helping children to understand that they are not alone when they feel left out."